Grewu/CleverBank/README.md

-# Консольное приложение Clever-Bank
+# Clever-Bank Console Application

-Добро пожаловать в консольное приложение Clever-Bank! Этот проект предоставляет функциональность банковской системы, позволяя управлять счетами, выполнять транзакции и многое другое.
+Welcome to the Clever-Bank console application!
+This project provides the functionality of a banking system, allowing you to manage accounts, perform transactions, and more.

-## Основные сущности
+## Key Entities

-- Банк
+- Bank
-- Счёт
+- Account
-- Пользователь
+- User
-- Транзакция
+- Transaction

-## Технологический стек
+## Technology Stack

 - Java 17
 - Gradle